A53. I have written posts on the Law Amendments Committee, how it really works, and some tips on how to make an effective presentation.

 My advice for advocates for persons with disabilities is to seek to be part of the decision-making about amendments before, during and after the LAC hearings.
 The real decision-makers on Bill 59 will not be the members of the LAC, but rather the minister, the minister’s staff, and the premier’s office staff.
 Meetings and other communications with those decision-makers can take place at any time.
 As I’ve explained in another post, a presentation at the LAC should not be the first or only step that advocates take.

 Postscript: After this post was written, Bill 59 passed through Committee of the Whole House and third reading, and received Royal Assent on April 28, 2017.
 It is now the Accessibility Act, chapter 2 of the Acts of 2017.
-It comes into force on proclamation.
+It came into force on proclamation, which was September 18, 2017.